elsoroka/Satisfiability.jl/docs/src/advanced.md

 Depth = 3
 ```

-NOTE: Some of the options described on this page require you to use the SMTLIB2 specification language directly.
+Note: Some of the options described on this page require you to use the SMTLIB2 specification language directly.

 ### Custom solver options and using other solvers
 To customize solver options or use a different (unsupported) solver, use the syntax